SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Experiments

 \subsubsection{Implementation Details}

-RS-FLUX is fine-tuned from the public FLUX checkpoint at the native training resolution of $1024\times1024$.
-We use AdamW ($\beta_1{=}0.9$, $\beta_2{=}0.999$, weight decay $0.01$) with a learning rate of $1\!\times\!10^{-5}$ and cosine annealing.
-The effective batch size is 64 via gradient accumulation across 8 NVIDIA A6000 48\,GB GPUs with bf16 mixed precision.
-Training runs for 10K steps.
-During inference, all compared methods share the same text encoder, diffusion backbone, VAE, prompt set, random seeds, Euler sampler with 50 denoising steps, and a guidance scale of 3.5.
-The only difference lies in the positional extrapolation strategy, ensuring that performance gaps are attributable solely to RoPE adaptation.
-For SHARP, the default hyperparameters are $\alpha_s{=}3$, $\alpha{=}1$, and $\beta{=}32$, as determined by the ablation study in Sec.~\ref{sec:ablation}.
+RS-FLUX is fine-tuned from the $1024^2$ FLUX checkpoint using AdamW ($\beta_1{=}0.9, \beta_2{=}0.999$, weight decay $0.01$) with a $10^{-5}$ learning rate and cosine annealing.
+Training spans 10K steps with bf16 precision and an effective batch size of 64 (8$\times$NVIDIA A6000 GPUs).
+For fair comparison, all inference methods share the same backbone, Euler sampler (28 steps, guidance scale 3.5), and seeds; only the RoPE adaptation strategy varies.
+SHARP hyperparameters ($\alpha_s{=}3, \alpha{=}1, \beta{=}32$) follow the ablation results in Sec.~\ref{sec:ablation}.